oxc-project/oxc-project.github.io/src/docs/learn/architecture/ast-tools.md

 ## Background

-Rust's compile time is notoriously slow, and using procedural macros to generate these visitors worsens the issue.
+Rust's compile time is notoriously slow, and using procedural macros to generate this much code worsens the issue.

-Requiring users to generate all visitors during build time would significantly hinder the development experience for downstream projects.
+Requiring users to wait for code generation to complete at build time would significantly hinder the development experience for downstream projects.

 Both cold and incremental build times [can regress drastically](https://github.com/swc-project/swc/issues/7071).